dart-archive/sdk/index.md

 fletch run hello.dart
 ~~~

-You should see output that looks like this on your screen:
+You should see a message that says ```Created settings file...```, and then a
+message like this (the machine name in the end will be different):

 ~~~
-Hello from Darwin running on ‘michael-pc2’
+Hello from Darwin running on michael-pc2.
 ~~~

 Try to open `hello.dart` in your favorite editor.
 We recommend the [Atom